NATIONAL TEFLON DAY

-While working in the E. I. du Pont de Nemours and Company lab that April day, Plunkett, along with his assistant, accidentally discovered polytetrafluoroethylene.
+While working in the E. I. du Pont de Nemours and Company lab that April day, Plunkett and his assistant accidentally discovered polytetrafluoroethylene.
 Chemours registered the Teflon trademark in 1945.
-In 1985, the Inventors’ Hall of Fame inducted Dr. Plunkett to its numbers.
+In 1985, the Inventors’ Hall of Fame inducted Dr. Plunkett into its numbers.

 While Plunket receives credit for the invention of Teflon, another person saw Teflon’s larger purpose.
 Marion A.Trozzolo brought it from the laboratory into the kitchen.
 The Kansas City, Missouri professor used the substance to coat his scientific utensils.
 This use later led him to establish Laboratory Plasticware Fabricators.